 The next phase is the clinical latency stage.
-The virus becomes less active, though it’s still in your body.
-You experience no symptoms while the virus develops.
+The virus becomes less active, though it’s still in the body.
+During this stage, people experience no symptoms while the viral infection progresses at very low levels.
 This period of latency can last a decade or longer.
-Many people show no symptoms of HIV infection during this entire 10-year period.
+Many people show no symptoms of HIV during this entire 10- to 15-year period.

-The final phase of HIV is AIDS.
-During this final phase, your immune system is severely damaged and you're vulnerable to opportunistic infections.
-Once HIV becomes AIDS, symptoms such as nausea, vomiting, fatigue, and fever may become apparent.
+The final phase of HIV is stage 3.
+During this phase, the immune system is severely damaged and is vulnerable to opportunistic infections.
+Once HIV progresses into stage 3, symptoms associated with infections may become apparent.
+These symptoms can include:

-Though you may only have had the virus for a short while, you are still contagious when you have primary HIV infection.
-During this phase, your bloodstream contains higher levels of HIV, which makes it easy to transmit it to others.
+HIV is transmittable soon after it’s introduced into the body.
+During this phase, the bloodstream contains higher levels of HIV, which makes it easy to transmit it to others.

-When it comes to HIV symptoms, remember that it’s not always HIV itself that makes you feel sick.
-Many HIV symptoms, particularly the most severe ones, arise from what are called opportunistic infections.
+When it comes to HIV symptoms, remember that it’s not always HIV itself that makes people feel sick.
+Many HIV symptoms, particularly the most severe ones, arise from opportunistic infections.

-The microorganisms responsible for these infections are generally kept at bay in people who have an intact immune system.
-However, when the immune system is impaired, these germs can attack your body and cause illness.
-Also, people who show no symptoms during early HIV infection may become symptomatic and begin to feel sick once the infection progresses toward AIDS.
+The germs responsible for these infections are generally kept at bay in people who have an intact immune system.
+But when the immune system is impaired, these germs can attack the body and cause illness.
+People who show no symptoms during early-stage HIV may become symptomatic and begin to feel sick if the virus progresses.